-There is no documented mortuary staff meetings or governance meetings with staff involved in HTA-licensed activities. es traceability of bodies and human tissue, ensuring a robust audit trail The mortuary at Royal Bournemouth Hospital receives and stores products of conception (POCs) prior to disposal.
+h) Matters relating to HTA-licensed activities are discussed at regular governance meetings involving establishment staff There is no documented mortuary staff meetings or governance meetings with staff involved in HTA-licensed activities.
+T1 A coding and records system facilitat tes traceability of bodies and human tissue, ensuring a robust audit trail b) There is a system to track each body from admission to the mortuary to release for burial or cremation (for example mortuary register, patient file, transport records) The mortuary at Royal Bournemouth Hospital receives and stores products of conception (POCs) prior to disposal.
 The admission and subsequent release of POCs is not formally recorded in the mortuary register or spreadsheet.
 There is no assurance of traceability for these specimens.
-Cumulative critical The procedure for viewings across all three sites does not include steps to check a minimum of three identifiers of the deceased provided by relatives against the identification on the body.
-This shortfall was identified at the previous inspection in 2022.
-In addition, the procedure does not include the part of the process chaplains are involved in, or how viewings are managed out of hours.
+Cumulative critical c) Three identifiers are used to identify bodies and tissue, (for example post mortem number, name, date of The procedure for viewings across all three sites does not include steps to check a minimum of three identifiers of the deceased provided by relatives against the identification on the body. birth/death), including at least one unique identifier This shortfall was identified at the previous inspection in 2022. laentiner In addition, the procedure does not include the part of the process chaplains are involved in, or how viewings are managed out of hours.
 The inspection team witnessed the release of a body during the inspection.
 No identification checks of the body were carried out at the point of release.
 The release process was stopped until appropriate identification checks were completed against documentation brought by the funeral director.
-The inspection team are concerned this is routine practice for the release of bodies from the establishment.
-The establishment transfer bodies between sites and to other licensed establishments for long-term storage and PM examination.
-The inspection team are not assured that appropriate identity checks are carried out at the point of transfer, or that relevant documentation is taken by funeral directors transferring bodies to confirm identification at the receiving site. es traceability of bodies and human tissue, ensuring a robust audit trail The mortuary at Royal Bournemouth Hospital receives and stores products of conception (POCs) prior to disposal.
-The admission and subsequent release of POCs is not formally recorded in the mortuary register or spreadsheet.
-There is no assurance of traceability for these specimens.
-The procedure for viewings across all three sites does not include steps to check a minimum of three identifiers of the deceased provided by relatives against the identification on the body.
-This shortfall was identified at the previous inspection in 2022.
-In addition, the procedure does not include the part of the process chaplains are involved in, or how viewings are managed out of hours.
-The inspection team witnessed the release of a body during the inspection.
-No identification checks of the body were carried out at the point of release.
-The release process was stopped until appropriate identification checks were completed against documentation brought by the funeral director.
-The inspection team are concerned this is routine practice for the release of bodies from the establishment.
-The establishment transfer bodies between sites and to other licensed establishments for long-term storage and PM examination.
-The inspection team are not assured that appropriate identity checks are carried out at the point of transfer, or that relevant documentation is taken by funeral directors transferring d) The premises are secure (for example there is controlled access to the body storage area(s) and PM room and the use of CCTV to monitor access)
+The inspection team are concerned this is routine practice for the release of bodies from the establishment. e) Identity checks take place each time a body is moved whether inside the mortuary or from the mortuary to other premises The establishment transfer bodies between sites and to other licensed establishments for long-term storage and PM examination.
+The inspection team are not assured that appropriate identity checks are carried out at the point of transfer, or that relevant documentation is taken by funeral directors transferring bodies to confirm identification at the receiving site.
+PFE1 The premises are secure and well bodies to confirm identification at the receiving site. maintained and safeguard the dignity of the deceased and the integrity of hum an tissue.